Multiplicity-free representations of algebraic groups: Decomposing the tensor square

 \section{Decomposing the tensor square}

-In this subsection we describe results of Carr\'{e}-LeClerc \cite{domi} on the decomposition of the tensor square of a representation into its symmetric and skew-symmetric parts.
+In this subsection we describe results of Carr\'{e}-Leclerc \cite{domi} on the decomposition of the tensor square of a representation into its symmetric and skew-symmetric parts.
 In other words, suppose $V$ is an irreducible module for $X = SL_n.$ Then $V \otimes V = S^2(V)+ \wedge^2(V)$ and the goal is to decompose these summands into irreducible summands under the action of $X.$

-Here too we will consider labellings of certain tableaux, but the situation is slightly different to the Littlewood-Richardson considerations above.
-Here there is just one module $V$, say of high weight $\l$.
-We will label the tableaux by $1 \times 2$ and $2 \times 1$ dominoes, each labelled by a positive integer.
+Here too we will consider labellings of certain tableaux, but the situation is slightly different from the Littlewood-Richardson considerations above.
+Here there is just one module $V$, say of highest weight $\l$.
+We are going to describe labellings of tableaux by $1\times 2$ and $2\times 1$ arrays, which we refer to as dominoes.

-To be consistent with \cite{domi} we will consider tableaux that are the dual of those in the previous subsection.
+To be consistent with \cite{domi} we will consider tableaux that are the opposite of those in the previous subsection.
 That is, we use tableaux where the longest rows are at the base.

 A {\it domino tableau} T is a tiling of a given tableau by dominoes, as above, such that the labels are weakly increasing along rows and strictly increasing along columns (from bottom to top).
-(Here we view the label of a domino as applying to both cells contained in the domino.)
+(Here in each row or column we take the dominoes lying wholly or partly within it, and read the label of each such domino only once.)
 We evaluate the weight of the tiling by counting the number of 1's, 2's, etc. As we are working with $SL_n$ we want the weight to correspond to a partition of $n,$ so we also require that all labels are at most $n$.

-The {\it column reading} of T is the sequence of numbers $w_1 \cdots w_r$ obtained by reading the successive columns from top to bottom and left to right.
+The {\it column reading} of T is the sequence of numbers $w_1 \ldots w_r$ obtained by reading the successive columns from top to bottom and left to right.
 In this reading horizontal dominoes which belong to two columns are read only once in the leftmost column.

-Here again we have a sort of dualized version of the Y-condition in the previous section.
-Namely, the word $w_1 \cdots w_r$ satisfies the Y-condition if for each $i$ and $j$ the sequence $w_i \cdots w_r$ has as many $j$'s as $j+1$'s.
+Here again we have a sort of opposite version of the Y-condition in the previous section.
+Namely, the word $w_1 \ldots w_r$ satisfies the Y-condition if for each $i$ and $j$ the sequence $w_i \ldots w_r$ has at least as many $j$'s as $j+1$'s.
 In this case we say T is a {\it Yamanouchi domino tableau}.
 If this condition holds, then the weight of T corresponds to a partition.